Has Coronavirus changed accounting forever?

-Accessing accounting during lockdown
+Accessing accounting during the lockdown

 It means that data is no longer stored locally, and instead provides multiple authorized users with round-the-clock access to real-time information.
-Managers, accountants, clients and accountants can all even be in different places and time zones and yet continue to monitor and control the business’s financial health.
+Managers, accountants, clients, and accountants can all even be in different places and time zones and yet continue to monitor and control the business’s financial health.

-Growing the accounting with the business
+Growing accounting with the business

-Growing the business can be an expensive business for users who rely on traditional accounting software.
+Growing the business can be expensive business for users who rely on traditional accounting software.
 Hiring special needs people who could not leave their house?
 Better buy more computer storage, upgrade the local server, and increase the bandwidth access to it as well.
 If you don’t, things can slow down, and suddenly two accountants are working at the rate of one.

 And that brings us to cost

 The software is online and updates itself at the source.
-No more paying for the IT team to come out and install updates on everyone’s individual machine.
+No more paying for the IT team to come out and install updates on everyone’s machine.

 At times like these, businesses tend to either grow or shrink rapidly, whether that’s long or short term.
 Monthly subscriptions offer flexibility to businesses who need to furlough or hire staff on a rapid turnaround.